Jul 22, 2013

 Theresia Mozart's Original Baptismal Entry

-Mozart's first daughter Theresia Konstanzia was born on 27 December 1787 in the house Stadt 281, "Zum Mohren" ("At the Sign of the Moor", today Tuchlauben 27, today's building dating from 1884).
+Mozart's first daughter Theresia Konstanzia was born on 27 December 1787, in the house Stadt 281, "Zum Mohren" (The Sign of the Moor, today Tuchlauben 27, today's building dating from 1884).

 The house Stadt 281 at the corner of Tuchlauben and Schultergassel (W-Waw, Sammlung Woldan)

-The entry concerning the baptism, published for the first time in 1919 by Emil Karl Blümml (and in 1961 referred to by O. E. Deutsch), is based on the following document in the registers of the parish of St. Peter's Church in Vienna.
+The entry concerning the baptism, published for the first time in 1919, by Emil Karl Blümml in his article "Mozarts Kinder", in Mozarteums Mitteilungen, Mai 1919, Heft 3, p.
+5 (and in 1961 referred to by O. E. Deutsch), is based on the following document in the registers of the parish of St. Peter's Church in Vienna.

 The clean copy of Theresia Mozart's baptismal entry (A-Wstm, St. Peter, Tom.
 1, 195/1787)